openSUSE/news-o-o/_posts/2020-05-20-Cloud-based-workers-for-openQA.md

 ```

-### Get API keys from openQA webui host
+### Get API keys from openQA web UI host

-Create a new set of API keys from [openQA webui](https://openqa.opensuse.org/api_keys) or ask someone with admin permissions to create a set for you.
+Create a new set of API keys from [openQA web UI](https://openqa.opensuse.org/api_keys) or ask someone with admin permissions to create a set for you.

 ### Setup worker to use API keys and cache

 With a remote worker, you cannot NFS mount `/var/lib/openqa/cache` from the openQA server as only the openQA API is reachable.
-Instead, you must use the [cache service](http://open.qa/docs/#_asset_caching) described below.
+Instead, you must use the [cache service](http://open.qa/docs/#_asset_caching) as described below.

 Update `/etc/openqa/workers.ini` with: